The Total Rank Conjecture in Characteristic Two: Introduction

 \begin{conj}[The Total Rank Conjecture for Short Complexes] For any short complex $P$ over $R$, we have $\sum_i \rank_R(P_i) \geq 2^{\codim_R(H(P))}$.
 In particular, for any tiny complex $P$ over a local ring $R$, we have $\sum_i \rank_R(P_i) \geq 2^{\dm R}$. \end{conj}

+In this non Cohen-Macaulay setting, the Total Rank Conjecture for Short Complexes predicts that the short complexes of minimal rank arise as Koszul complexes on a system of parameters.
 As with the previous conjectures, the Total Rank Conjecture for Short Complexes reduces to the special case of tiny complexes, as is seen by localizing at a minimal prime in the support of a short complex.
 It generalizes the original Total Rank Conjecture: Given a non-zero module of finite length and finite projective dimension over a local ring, its minimal free resolution is tiny.

 One of the main results of this paper is a proof of the Total Rank Conjecture in characteristic $2$.
 In fact, we prove slightly more: